gaphor/gaphor/docs/undo.md

 Now, that should be done when a model element or diagram item sends a state change:

-1. The event is handled by the \"reverse-handler\"
+1. The event is handled by the "reverse-handler"
 2. Reverse handler generates a IUndoEvent signal
 3. The signal is received and stored as part of the undo-transaction.

 (Maybe step 2 and 3 can be merged, since only one function is not of any interest to the rest of the application - creates nasty dependencies)